Ceptah Bridge FAQ

 Error 401 (Unauthorized)

-Also, if you are using JIRA Cloud, please update to Ceptah Bridge 3.6.5 or newer or tick the 'Always use basic authentication' option in the connection settings.
+If you are connecting to JIRA Cloud, please update to Ceptah Bridge 3.6.5 or newer or tick the 'Always use basic authentication' option in the

 Error 403 (Forbidden)

 The most common cause of this error is a locked JIRA account.
 It gets locked after a few attempts to log in with invalid credentials.